Ismaël Diomandé (footballer, born 2003)

 Ismaël Diomandé (born 7 December 2003) is an Ivorian footballer who currently plays for RFS.

 Career

 FK Pohronie

 Diomandé joined Pohronie in late February 2022 on a loan deal from Rigas Futbola skola.
 He made his Fortuna Liga debut for the Žiar nad Hronom-based club on 26 February 2022 in an away 1–0 defeat at pod Čebraťom against Ružomberok.
-Diomandé came on to replace Filip Hašek at played as a right midfielder.
-While on pitch, he witnessed the match's only goal by Filip Lichý, which sealed the 1:0 victory for Ružomberok.
-He also made an appearance in a home 0-1 defeat to ViOn Zlaté Moravce on 5 March 2022, when he replaced former Slovak international Martin Chrien in the second half.
+Diomandé came on as a substitute for Filip Hašek as a right midfielder.
+While on the pitch, he witnessed the match's only goal by Filip Lichý, which sealed the 1–0 victory for Ružomberok.
+He also made an appearance in a home 0–1 defeat to ViOn Zlaté Moravce on 5 March 2022, when he was a substitute for the former Slovak international Martin Chrien in the second half.

 On 8 March 2022, RFS announced that Diomandé was recalled from his loan.